okviz/okviz.github.io/_docs/smart-filter-pro/options/labels/text-size.md

 **Default value:** 9pt

-This option defines the font size of the input placeholder or the labels in Observer mode.
+This option defines the font size of labels that appear in Observer mode and Dropdown mode with horizontal orientation.

 <todo>Screenshot</todo>